-Technology in Cancer Research and Treatment (TCRT) is an open access, peer-reviewed journal which focuses on developments in the prevention, diagnosis, treatment, and monitoring of cancer.
+Technology in Cancer Research and Treatment (TCRT) is an open access, peer-reviewed journal which focuses on developments in the detection, diagnosis, prognosis, or treatment of cancer.
 Please see the Aims and Scope tab for further information.

 This journal is a member of the Committee on Publication Ethics (COPE).

 Please see the Submission Guidelines tab for more information on how to submit your article to the journal.